Mugiiwaraaa/DS-Project-3-Breast_Cancer_NN_Classifier/README.md

 ## Model Building ##
-I also split the data into train and tests sets with a test size of 20%.
+After seperating the diagnosis column as the target/label, we seperate the dataset ub I also split the data into train and tests sets with a test size of 20%.

 I tried three different models and evaluated them using Mean Absolute Error.
 I chose MAE because it is relatively easy to interpret and outliers aren’t particularly bad in for this type of model.